-Let me ask you a question: Have you ever found something not working, only to find out you never turned the power on?
-I think we’ve all done that before, right?
-But hold that thought, because I want to jump into something.
-Today we’re going to be talking about how you define success in your business.
+Let me ask you something: Have you ever discovered something wasn’t working, only to realize you hadn’t turned the power on?
+I bet we’ve all been there, right?
+But keep that in mind, as I want to move on to a different topic.
+Today, we’re going to discuss how you define success in your business.

 How Do You Define Success?